 Often we treat ourselves worse than someone we do not even like, by being overly self-critical.
 Crucially, self-compassion is not about external factors (i.e. performance/approval).
 This self kindness is offered whether you succeed or fail (where self-esteem abandons you).

-Common humanity: what do we all have in common rather than what separates us.
+Common humanity: what do we all have in common rather than what divides us.
 While self-esteem is driven by a desire to be perfect, common humanity acknowledges being human is imperfect; our imperfections and suffering are what connects us.

 Instead, often when something bad happens to us we have irrational thoughts: “Why is this happening to me?
 Why am I the only one experiencing this?”.
 With clarity we can easily see shared human experiences, one of which includes suffering.
 So how do we get clarity?